Enhancing Adversarial Robustness with Signed Distance Fields for Harmonizing Geometric Invariance and Texture

-\textbf{Shape-guided image fusion.} The normalized SDF (\cref{fig:imagesdfgeneration} (f)) is integrated with the adversarial image to form an enhanced representation (\cref{fig:imagesdfgeneration} (g)) that highlights structural salience.
+The normalized SDF is integrated with the adversarial image to form a structurally enhanced representation $I_{\mathrm{fusion}}$ (Fig.~\ref{fig:imagesdfgeneration} (g)).
+The element-wise interaction enables the stable SDF signals to weight the importance of pixel-level appearance and accentuates object interiors while attenuating potentially deceptive adversarial noise.
+Through this integration, the network internalizes a balanced representation that leverages fine-grained textural cues for semantic precision while relying on geometric invariance for adversarial robustness.
 The fusion is defined as:

-where \(\odot\) denotes element-wise multiplication and \(\beta \in \mathbb{R}^{+}\) controls the strength of geometric modulation.
-This spatial modulation adaptively amplifies object interior intensities while attenuating background regions, thereby reinforcing boundary contrast and guiding the model toward robust structural invariants.
-The structural integrity after fusion is further validated via a pixel-wise difference heatmap \cref{fig:imagesdfgeneration} (h), which confirms that the geometric cues are effectively injected without distorting the global appearance.
+where $\odot$ denotes element-wise multiplication and the ratio $\beta \in [0, 1]$ controls the strength of geometric modulation.
+This mechanism adaptively amplifies object interior intensities while attenuating background regions, thereby reinforcing boundary contrast and guiding the model toward robust structural invariants.
+The effective incorporation of geometric cues into the fused representation is further validated via the difference heatmap in Fig.~\ref{fig:imagesdfgeneration} (h), which confirms that these cues are successfully embedded without distorting the semantic appearance.